weishancc/PIVT/README.md

 Alternatively, you can also set chaincode versions individually via `network.chaincodes[].version`

-Chaincode flow is declarative and idompotent.
+Chaincode flow is declarative and idempotent.
 You can run it many times.
 It will install chaincodes only if not installed, instatiate them only if not instantiated yet, etc.

 ### [Scaled-up Kafka network](#scaled-up-kafka-network)
 Now, lets launch a scaled up network backed by a Kafka cluster.